 Being placed into a receivership would terminate the current conservatorship.
+The purpose of receivership is to liquidate our assets and resolve claims against us.
 The appointment of FHFA as our receiver would terminate all rights and claims that our stockholders and creditors may have against our assets or under our charter as a result of their status as stockholders or creditors, other than possible payment upon our liquidation.
-Unlike conservatorship, the purpose of which is to conserve our assets and return us to a sound and solvent condition, the purpose of receivership is to liquidate our assets and resolve claims against us.

-If FHFA were to become our receiver, it could exercise certain powers that could adversely affect PC Holders.
+If FHFA were to become our receiver, it could exercise certain powers that could adversely affect Holders.
 As receiver, FHFA could repudiate any contract entered into by us prior to its appointment as receiver if FHFA determines, in its sole discretion, that performance of the contract is burdensome and that repudiation of the contract promotes the orderly administration of our affairs.
 The Reform Act requires that any exercise by FHFA of its right to repudiate any contract occur within a reasonable period following its appointment as receiver.
 FHFA has defined such a reasonable period to be 18 months.